Anthrenus

-These beetles range essentially all over the world; they have even colonized some remote oceanic islands.
-Most species are harmless pollen-eaters, with the long-haired larvae feeding on a wide range on dead animal or plant matter.
-This makes them important decomposers, which clean up decaying organisms.
-Some, however, most notoriously the museum beetle (A. museorum), are significant pests, infesting stored goods and especially biological specimens in museum collections.
-These species have caused considerable damage to biology by destroying valuable type specimens.
-Their larvae may cause considerable damage on wool, fur, feathers, and natural history collections.
+The majority of species associated with this genus are found in the semiarid regions of Europe, Asia, and Africa, however the species commonly found indoors as pests are found worldwide.
+Most species are harmless pollen-eaters, with the long-haired larvae feeding on a wide range of dead animal or plant matter making them important decomposers.
+Some however, most notably the museum beetle (A. museorum), are significant pests infesting stored goods and especially biological specimens in museum collections.
+Their larvae may cause considerable damage to wool, fur, feathers, and natural history collections.
+Due to their larvae feeding on natural fibers they can be found laying eggs in carpets, hence the common name carpet beetles.